-A member of the IPO Board of Directors is assigned annually to each Standing IP Committee as a non-voting member.
-The board liaison acts as a line of communication between the board and the committee, and as a sponsor and advocate for the committee.
+A member of the IPO Board of Directors is assigned to each Standing IP Committee as a non-voting member.
+A board liaison acts as a line of communication between the board and the committee and as a sponsor and advocate for the committee.
 Board liaisons should participate in committee meetings and stay in communication with committee leadership.
-The board liaison should help identify projects for the committee of interest to the board and that are consistent with IPO's strategic framework.
+The board liaison should help identify projects for the committee that are of interest to the board and consistent with IPO's strategic framework.

-Board liaisons help committees create agendas that align with board views by making sure they are aware of resolutions and other policies and positions the board has adopted and encouraging committees to explore changing positions based on a change in circumstance that merits revisiting a position.
-Board liaisons also help committees avoid spending time on projects with respect to which the board is not likely to be receptive.
-Board liaisons are encouraged to highlight significant committee milestones or activities during board meetings and to occasionally brief and seek direction from the IPO Executive Committee on committee projects as needed.
+Board liaisons help committees create agendas that support the board's policy objectives, represent existing board positions, and help committees avoid spending time on projects with respect to which the board is not likely to be receptive.
+Board liaisons are encouraged to highlight significant committee milestones or activities during board meetings and brief and seek direction from the IPO Executive Committee on committee projects when appropriate.